gbroques/cozmo-song-match/README.md

 ## How does it work?
 Take for example the song *Mary had a Little Lamb*.

-Cozmo plays the first note of the song, and a corresponding block flashes.
-The player then has to tap that block to match the note.

-Then Cozmo plays two notes of the song.
-The player then has to tap two blocks to match the series of notes.

-Next, Cozmo plays three notes of the song.
-The player then has to tap three blocks, and so on, until the song is finished or the player messes up the sequence.
+When the game is first launched, it will ask for the number of players.
+The game supports up to three players (four players if you include Cozmo).
+Next, the game starts the first round by playing the first three notes of a song.
+Each time a note is played, a corresponding cube flashes and musical note will play from the computer's speakers.
+The player must match the notes by tapping the correct sequence of cubes as if they were piano keys.
+After the player's turn, then Cozmo tries to match the correct sequence.
+If either the player(s) or Cozmo gets three notes incorrect, then they lose the game.

+This makes up one round.
+Each round the length of the sequence increases, until you reach the end of the song.

+If the player makes it to the end of the song without getting three notes incorrect, they will be victorious and win the game.
+There can be multiple winners (including Cozmo).
+When the song ends, Cozmo will announce the winners and the song will be played in it’s entirety to wrap up the game.

 ## How to Run
 Please see [Setup](http://cozmo-song-match.readthedocs.io/en/latest/pages/setup.html) under our documentation.